The average-case complexity of the Word Problem for groups of matrices over $\mathbb{Z}$ is linear: Introduction

 The next idea is to choose the modulus $q$ as a function $q(n)$ of the length $n$ of the input word $w$.
 The advantage of this algorithm is that, for each input word $w$, we compute $\mat(w)$ modulo a single integer $q(n)$.
 The challenge is to identify an appropriate function $q(n)$.

-More precisely, we analyze the computation of $\mat(w)_{q(n)}$ in terms of trajectories in a Markov chain $\tM$, which is a technical variant of the natural Markov chain based on the Cayley graph of the subgroup $H_{q(n)}$ of $\GL_d(\Z/q(n)\Z)$ generated by $\Sigma$.
+More precisely, we see the computation of $\mat(w)_{q(n)}$ in terms of trajectories in a Markov chain $\tM$, which is a technical variant of the natural Markov chain based on the Cayley graph of the subgroup $H_{q(n)}$ of $\GL_d(\Z/q(n)\Z)$ generated by $\Sigma$.
 We want $q(n)$ to be small enough so that $\mat(w)_{q(n)}$ is computed rapidly, and we want the Markov chain $\tM$ to have low mixing time (that is, we want it to converge rapidly towards its stationary distribution) and a large dispersion (so that $H_{q(n)}$ should have large cardinality and the probability that $\mat(w)_{q(n)} = \Id$ be small).
 These are seemingly contradictory requirements, and the technical work of the proof consists in identifying a function $q(n)$ with these properties.

-Concretely, we choose $q(n)$ to be an increasingly long, but slowly increasing, product of distinct primes, so that we test $\mat(w)$ modulo all these primes in a single computation (namely, the modulo $q(n)$ computation), yet $q(n)$ grows sufficiently slowly, see \cref{def: def of q}.
+Concretely, we choose $q(n)$ to be an increasingly long product of distinct primes, so that we test $\mat(w)$ modulo all these primes in a single and quick computation (namely, the modulo $q(n)$ computation), yet $q(n)$ grows sufficiently slowly.
+See \cref{def: def of q} for more details.

 \begin{remark} The proof of \cite[Theorem 3]{2025:OlshShp} also uses computation in a quotient of $H$, though not a $\bmod$ $q$ quotient: the projection onto an abelian factor, whose existence is postulated (and which should be known for any implementation of their algorithm). \end{remark}